epfl-dias/ironsea_store_mapped_file/README.md

 # Iron Sea - Store Mapped File

-This implements buffered read / write to and from files for the Iron Sea database toolkit structures which complies with the `Store` and `Load` traits.
+This implements memory-mapped read / write to and from files for the Iron Sea database toolkit structures which complies with the `Store` and `Load` traits.

 ## Iron Sea: Database Toolkit